quintel/documentation/docs/main/residual-heat-industry.md

 ## Modelling principals

 Residual heat in the ETM originates from the useful demand nodes.
 The demand of the 'useful demand' nodes for each industry sub sector gives a good approximation of the available residual heat that currently goes 'unused'.
-This useful demand may change in the future, depending on the user's choices in a scenario regarding industry size, efficiencies etc. Based on the reports above we have determined potential shares of residual heat (the calculation can be found [here](https://refman.energytransitionmodel.com/publications/2108))
+This useful demand may change in the future, depending on you choices in a scenario regarding industry size, efficiencies etc. Based on the reports above the potential shares of residual heat was determined (the calculation can be found [here](https://refman.energytransitionmodel.com/publications/2108))

 |                                | Chemical industry | Refineries       | Fertilizer industry | ICT                     |
 |--------------------------------|-------------------|------------------|---------------------|-------------------------|